-Something about the SSD you’re about to move to
+About the SSD you prepare to move to

 Why need to transfer OS to SSD?

-Windows OS (Operating System) refers to the environment and command structure within which we can run programs, play games, watch movies, etc. and installed on C drive in most cases.
-However, moving OS to SSD usually does not mean moving only C drive to SSD especially when there are many other boot-related partitions such as EFI partition and System Reserved partition.
+Windows OS (Operating System) refers to the environment and command structure within which we can run programs, play games, watch movies, etc., and it is installed on C drive in most cases.
+However, moving OS to SSD usually does not mean moving only C drive to SSD especially when there are many other boot-related partitions such as EFI system partition and System Reserved partition.

 Some users prefer the arrangement of SSD for OS and HDD for storage to fully take advantage of each sort of hard drive.
 They clone OS to SSD in order to:

-To save time and effort.
-For most of the users, it has been regarded as a hard problem to do the migration, because it would cost a lot of time to reinstall the operating system, updates, drivers, and some other necessary applications.
+Save time and effort.
+For most of the users, it is a big project to migrate OS by reinstalling the operating system, updates, drivers, and some other necessary applications.
 By contrast, OS clone is time-saving and labor-saving.

-Once you search on Google, you can find the best solution is to clone OS to SSD with some powerful and reliable migrating tools, which can be regarded as a time saver.
+Once you search on Google, you can find the best solution to transfer OS to SSD is to choose a powerful and reliable migration tool, which can be regarded as a time saver.

 Migrate OS to SSD in Windows 10/8/7 via the best OS migration software

 The comprehensive yet easy-to-use migration software - AOMEI Backupper will be highly recommended.
 It can help move OS to SSD in Windows while keeping the operating system, applications and settings exactly the same as they should be.
-It's possible to transfer OS to SSD that's smaller than the original drive.
+What is more pleasant is that you are allowed to clone Windows 10/8/7 to a smaller SSD.

 Besides, it supports MBR/GPT partition styles, BIOS/UEFI boot modes, 2.5"/mSATA/M.2/PCI-E SSDs and works in all Windows PC operating system such as Windows 10, 8.1/8, 7, XP and Vista.

-With AOMEI Backupper, there are two ways to transfer OS to SSD with different editions.
+I’m going to show you two ways to transfer OS to SSD with different editions of AOMEI Backupper.
 You can choose the one which is most suitable for you.
 By the way, no matter which way you choose, the following preparations are alike.

-Uninstall software you aren't using anymore, delete unnecessary files and transfer data that you don't want stored on your SSD. (optional)
+▶ Uninstall software you aren't using anymore, and delete unnecessary files and data that you don't want to store on your SSD. (optional)

-Check and make sure your SSD has more space than the total amount of operating system, applications and data in C drive and other system-related drives you're migrating.
+▶ Check and make sure your SSD has more space than the total amount of operating system, applications and data in C drive and other system-related drives you're migrating.

-Install your SSD alongside existing hard drives in the same computer and make sure it can be detected.
-For a laptop, if there is no extra room to install SSD, you need a SATA-to-USB adapter to connect SSD, and then plug into a USB port on your laptop.
+▶ Install your SSD alongside existing hard drives in the same computer and make sure it can be detected.
+For a laptop, if there is no extra drive bay to install SSD, you need a SATA-to-USB adapter to connect SSD, and then plug into a USB port on your laptop.
 Your laptop should detect your new SSD as an external hard drive.

-Way 1: Migrate OS to SSD via Backup-and-Restore on Laptops [Free Version]
+Way 1: Migrate OS to SSD via Backup and Restore [Free Version]

 Step 1.
 Click "Backup" -> "System Backup" to create a full system image.

 Step 3.
-In the backup point page, choose a backup version, and then click "Next".
+Select the system backup task from the list and click “Next”.

 Step 4.
 Select “Restore this system backup” and check the box before "Restore system to other location" so that you can migrate OS to SSD.
 Then, click "Next".

 Step 6.
-On the operation summary window, you can check the box before "SSD Alignment" to improve the reading and writing speed of the destination SSD.
+On the Operation Summary window, check the box before "SSD Alignment" to improve the reading and writing speed of the destination SSD.
 At last, click "Start Restore".

-Nowadays most laptops have extra rooms for installing more than one disk.
-But if there is only one single room for disks in your laptop and you don't have a SATA-to-USB adapter to connect SSD with laptop, you can create an image of HDD and save it to an USB or network share folder -> create a bootable media -> swap HDD with SSD -> start up laptop with bootable media -> follow the above Step 2 to restore the disk image.
+Nowadays most laptops have extra bays for installing more than one disk.
+But if there is only one single drive bay in your laptop and you don't have a SATA-to-USB adapter to connect SSD to your laptop, you can try the following to transfer OS to SSD without an adapter:

-However, we suggest you buy a SATA-to-USB adapter which also can be used to connect your HDD to laptop as secondary drive after restoration is completed.
+However, we suggest you buy a SATA-to-USB adapter which also can be used to connect your HDD to laptop as secondary drive after the restoration process is completed.

 Step 3.
 Preview the operation.
-At the lower left corner, you can choose whether or not tick the checkbox before "Sector by sector clone".
-Tick the checkbox before "Align partition to optimize for SSD".
+At the lower left corner, you can choose the option "Sector by sector clone" based on your needs.
+Tick the checkbox before "SSD Alignment" to optimize SSD performance.
 Finally, click "Start Clone".

 The time of OS migration process depends on how much data you have.
-After complete, click "Finish" to exit.
+On completion, click "Finish" to exit.
 And then, restart your computer and enter BIOS to set boot order.
-You can still use the old hard drive as a secondary drive for backup SSD and data storage.
+You can still use the old hard drive as a secondary drive for SSD backup or data storage.
 With this system clone software, the operation of migrating operating system to SSD can be completed through just a few clicks.

-The backup-and-restore method is recommended for laptop users because it avoids potential problems like cable disconnected, power supply, and so on.
+The backup-and-restore method is recommended for laptop users because it avoids potential problems like cable disconnected, power shortage, and so on.